jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Block Download of Highly Sensitive Files

-You probably don't want someone to download sensitive files onto their BYOD device so you can leverage sensitivity labels to prevent this activity.
+You probably don't want someone to download sensitive files onto their BYOD device so you can leverage sensitivity labels/Trainable Classifiers/Sensitivite Info Types to prevent this activity.
 You can start building from the "block Download based of real-time content" template.
 Just for demonstration purpose I chose all sensitive info types, the wizard actually discourages this and if you do bulk action select it will only select the ones in the view, so in this demo I manually clicked through every page.
-You can also use your Purview Trainable Classifiers here also if you wish instead which is a big bonus if you have already built a custom classifier.
+You can also use your custom Purview Trainable Classifiers/Sensitive Info Types here also if you wish instead which is a big bonus if you have already built a custom classifier/info types.

 Sensitive Info Type Examples           |  Trainable Classifier Examples | Sensitivity Label